Michigan Pedestrian Accident Settlements: Here’s What To Know

 Excess lost wages cover the portion of an injured pedestrian’s lost income that exceeds the monthly maximum and/or the three-year limit that are set by Michigan’s No-Fault auto insurance law.

-There is no public or private entity – at either the state or the national level – that collects and publishes data about the average amount of pedestrian accident settlements in Michigan.
+There is no public or private entity – in Michigan or the national level – that collects and publishes data about the average amount of pedestrian accident settlements.

 But even if such a settlement database did exist, it likely would not be that helpful in determining the best possible settlement amount in your case because the database would only reflect what the “average” settlement was.